bordoni/fakerpress/readme.txt

 Thank you for wanting to make FakerPress better for everyone!
 [We salute you](https://www.youtube.com/watch?v=8fPf6L0XNvM).

 == Changelog ==

+= 0.4.2 &mdash; 9 of November, 2015 =
+* Feature: Include meta for Terms for WordPress 4.4 and Up
+* Tweak: Include a more granular control over Taxonomy selector for Posts
+* Fix: CSS changes for WordPress 4.4

 = 0.4.1 &mdash; 24 of September, 2015 =
 * Tweak: Improve Modules code in general, if you have custom code based on Modules please check ([#71](https://github.com/bordoni/fakerpress/pull/71))